The conversation

 While each neighbourhood has specific priorities, the most common priorities across all neighbourhoods in the City of Melbourne are:

-• Affordable housing and homelessness support emerged as the highest priority overall, especially in Carlton, CBD, North Melbourne, East Melbourne and South Yarra.
+- Affordable housing and homelessness support emerged as the highest priority overall, especially in Carlton, CBD, North Melbourne, East Melbourne and South Yarra.
 This is a significant shift from 2022 engagement findings.
-Around 70% of respondents interpret this topic as the need for more affordable housing and support for people experiencing homelessness, while around 30% relate to general affordability of house prices and rents.
-Many community members referenced connection between cost of living, housing affordability and the increase in people experiencing homelessness.
+Many respondents interpreted this topic as being about the need for more affordable housing and support for people experiencing homelessness.
+Others interpreted this topic as relating to general affordability of house prices and rents.
+Many community members referenced the connection between cost of living, housing affordability and the increase in people experiencing homelessness.

-• More plants, trees and open spaces was the second highest priority across neighbourhoods.
-Respondents indicated a strong appreciation for existing greening and open space, and wanted more greening and open space given new developments and population growth.
-The benefits this would have for climate and sustainability, as well health and wellbeing were emphasised too.
+- More plants, trees and open spaces was the second highest priority across neighbourhoods.
+Respondents indicated a strong appreciation for existing greening and open space and wanted more given new developments and population growth.
+Respondents also emphasised the benefits this would have for climate and sustainability, as well as health.

-• Localised creative and cultural events to connect community.
-More creative events and opportunities were requested to bring the community together and help improve connection , belonging and help combat social isolation.
-Suggestions varied including local festivals, music events and some specific activities for older people, younger people and other community members.
+- Localised creative and cultural events to connect community was the fifth highest priority.
+Respondents requested more creative events and opportunities to bring the community together and help improve connection, belonging and combat social isolation.
+Suggestions included local festivals, music events and specific activities for older people, younger people and other community members.

-Urgent climate action was identified as important.
-In many neighbourhoods, more sustainable initiatives in transport and waste were called for.
+Respondents also identified urgent climate action as important.
+In particular, respondents called for more sustainable initiatives in transport and waste.

-Local business action was also a theme that recurred, particularly in Docklands as it emerged as the second priority and in Carlton as a third priority.
+Local business action was also a recurring theme, particularly in Docklands where it was the second highest priority and in Carlton where it was the third highest priority.

 Carlton